*This post may contain affiliate links.

 Updated: October 9, 2019

-According to the Mayo Clinic, the health benefits of coffee include protection against Parkinson’s disease, type 2 diabetes and liver disease, including liver cancer.
+According to the Happy Barista, the health benefits of coffee include protection against Parkinson’s disease, type 2 diabetes and liver disease, including liver cancer.

-Coffee also seems to improve cognitive function and decrease the risk of depression.
-In addition, coffee contains antioxidants (source).
+Coffee is also a big source of antioxidants (source).
 Antioxidants help to fight against cancer.

 Is coffee bad for you?